With the release of Engage, we have made working with activities much more intuitive and easy!

 We have also applied this change to how Activity Fields from admin are used.

-When referencing these activities in a selector, they are now represented just like other activity cards, where all of the relevant constraints are self-contained within the same activity card.
+When referencing these segments in a selector, they are now represented just like other activity cards, where all of the relevant constraints are self-contained within the same activity card.